Sky-Watcher Skymax-127 OTA Information (5" Maksutov-Cassegrain)

 Motivation | Look | Look on Different Bases | Look of the Skymax-127 OTA Compared with the Skymax-102 OTA | Visited Sky Objects | First Photo Attempts | Preliminary Conclusions | Links | Appendix: Data

-On this page, I present some information about my Sky-Watcher Skymax-127 OTA (BKM127OTA) (bought used on November 18, 2017; originally bought in August 2012; sold on January 30, 2021, rebought at the end of October 2021).
+On this page, I present some information about my Sky-Watcher Skymax-127 OTA (BKM127OTA) (bought used on November 18, 2017; originally bought in August 2012; sold on January 30, 2021, rebought at the end of October 2021; finally sold at the end of October 2024).
 It is a 127 mm/1500 mm Maksutov-Cassegrain tube, which primarily is suited to observing the moon, the sun, and the planets; but it also suited to observing brighter DSO.

 See also page Sky-Watcher Skymax-127 OTA - Further Experiences (2" accessories, f/6.3 reducer/corrector).